Eddie Rosario Player Props: Braves vs. Marlins

-After going 0-for-4 in his last game, Eddie Rosario and the Atlanta Braves take on the Miami Marlins (who will start Edward Cabrera) at 7:20 PM ET on Monday.
+The Atlanta Braves, including Eddie Rosario (batting .229 in his past 10 games, with two doubles, two home runs and three RBI), take on starter Bryan Hoeing and the Miami Marlins at Truist Park, Tuesday at 7:20 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+In his most recent game, he hit a home run while going 2-for-5 against the Marlins.

 Eddie Rosario Game Info & Props vs. the Marlins